sfdeloach/docker/README.md

 # Docker and Kubernetes: The Complete Guide

-Course notes from Stephen Grider's lectures on Udemy.com
+Course notes from [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/?couponCode=MT251022G2) by Stephen Grider.

 ## contents